3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 - Yocto Participants and Embedded Linux experts since 2019
 - Official consultants for Linux Foundation fwupd/LVFS project since 2020
 - IBM OpenPOWER Foundation members since 2020

+???

+- Time for this slide: 30s
+- Idea/goal of this slide: 3mdeb intro
+- What to say:
+    - TODO
+- Notes:
+    - TODO

 ---